DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 * **Modern CSS:** This section represents a significant step towards modern CSS development by introducing Flexbox, a crucial tool for responsive design.

 ---

+#### SUBSECTION A: CREATING CSS EFFECTS PART 1

+### Course Step Number: 364
+### Date Researched: 2025-08-02

+### Key Learnings:

+* **Subsection Start:** Commenced a new subsection, marking a transition into a deeper exploration of CSS effects and their implementation.
+* **Future Lessons:** The upcoming lessons will likely focus on practical application of CSS properties to create visually engaging elements.

+---